EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Influence .md

 - *Apparently, the tendency of males to be bamboozled by powerful mating signals extends to humans.
 Two University of Vienna biologists, Astrid Juette and Karl Grammer secretly exposed young men to airborne chemicals (called copulins) that mimic human vaginal scents.
 The men then rated the attractiveness of women’s faces.
 Exposure to the copulins increased the judged attractiveness of all the women and masked the genuine physical attractiveness differences among them*

 - *Suppose a man enters a fashionable men’s store and says that he wants to buy a three-piece suit and a sweater.
 If you were the salesperson, which would you show him first to make him likely to spend the most money?
 Clothing stores instruct their sales personnel to sell the costly item first.
 Common sense might suggest the reverse: If a man has just spent a lot of money to purchase a suit, he may be reluctant to spend much more on the purchase of a sweater; but the clothiers know better.
-They behave in accordance with what the contrast principle would suggest: Sell the suit first, because when it comes time to look at sweaters, even expensive ones, their prices will not seem as high in comparison.
-The*
+They behave in accordance with what the contrast principle would suggest: Sell the suit first, because when it comes time to look at sweaters, even expensive ones, their prices will not seem as high in comparison.*

 - *Much of the compliance process (wherein one person is spurred to comply with another person’s request) can be understood in terms of a human tendency for automatic, shortcut responding.
 Most individuals in our culture have developed a set of trigger features for compliance, that is, a set of specific pieces of information that normally tell us when compliance with a request is likely to be correct and beneficial.*